 - Take a local farm or farmers' market field trip.
-Discuss how food is grown and what foods are in season. - o Find a farm or farmers market near you for a field trip. - o Utilize The Hayride A Resource for Educational Farm Field Trips to plan your outing. - Invite a local farmer to come and talk about growing food and bring examples of what they grow for kids to see and/or taste test. - Offer a virtual farm or farmers market tour. - o NC State Farmers Market Virtual Tour - o NC Cooperative Extension Local Food Virtual Tours - o Discover NC Dairy 360° and The Dairy Alliance Virtual Farm Tours/Adopt a Cow - o NC Pork Council Virtual Reality Farm Tour - Utilize the free farm to school calendar and storybooks, activity guides and posters on produce grown and served in School Nutrition Program meals in North Carolina from the NC Department of Agriculture & Consumer Services, NC Farm to School Program. - Read a book featuring a crop grown in North Carolina and serve it on that day or offer a taste test. - Read NC Ag in the Classroom Books of the Month and use the accompanying lessons and Ag Mags for educational activities. - Teach children about how fruits and vegetables are planted, tended, harvested, prepared, and eaten. - NC Ag in the Classroom Lessons and Ag Mags - o NC Fruit and Vegetable Fact Sheets - o NC Sweet Potato Education Materials - o Guide to Nutrition Education for Summer Meal Programs - o How Sponsors Can Use Local Foods and Agriculture-Based Activities - Create and send newsletters home for families with recipes, tips for gardening, shopping at farmers markets, cooking, etc.
+Discuss how food is grown and what foods are in season. - o Find a farm or farmers market near you for a field trip. - o Utilize The Hayride A Resource for Educational Farm Field Trips to plan your outing. - Invite a local farmer to come and talk about growing food and bring examples of what they grow for kids and teens to see and/or taste test. - Offer a virtual farm or farmers market tour. - o NC Cooperative Extension Local Food Virtual Tours - o Discover NC Dairy 360° and The Dairy Alliance Virtual Farm Tours/Adopt a Cow - Utilize the free farm to school calendar and storybooks, activity guides and posters on produce grown and served in school and summer meals in North Carolina from the NC Department of Agriculture & Consumer Services, NC Farm to School Program.

+- Read a book featuring a crop grown in North Carolina and serve it on that day or offer a taste test. - Read NC Ag in the Classroom Books of the Month and use the accompanying lessons and Ag Mags for educational activities. - Teach children about how fruits and vegetables are planted, tended, harvested, prepared, and eaten. - NC Ag in the Classroom Lessons and Ag Mags - NC Fruit and Vegetable Fact Sheets - NC Sweetpotato Education Materials - o Guide to Nutrition Education for Summer Meal Programs - o How Sponsors Can Use Local Foods and Agriculture-Based Activities - Create and send newsletters home for families with recipes, tips for gardening, shopping at farmers markets, cooking, etc.